BravoHoseok/Genesis-GV80/README.md

 EX.3) Let's suppose that X=1 and Y=4.
 The return value of the above function is going to 72deg and arctan(4/1) value is going to 75.9deg.<br>

 ### Result #4
-The value of arctan(x) is more accurate than this equation.
-However, the tolerance of (arctan(x) - this equation) is ±5deg or so.
+The value of arctan(x) is more accurate than the return value of this function.
+However, the tolerance of (arctan(x) - the return value of this function) is ±5deg or so.
 If a rotary gesture does not need very much accurate angle value, this approach will provide simple and fast operation.
-This solution save memory capacity used for lookup-talbe of arctan(x).<br>
+This solution saved memory capacity used for lookup-talbe of arctan(x).<br>
 ___